 Archeologists have found evidence that the Nafufians, hunter gatherers in Jordan were making bread with wild cereal (grain) 12,500 BCE.
 Baking uses the products of many technologies.
 Flour is the product of grinding and milling cereal.
 Flour mixed with water makes dough which is baked.
 Dough can be fermented or leavened.
 Yeast consumes starches in the flour – it ferments, creating gas, which is trapped in gluten in the dough, which makes the bread rise.
 Bakerpedia explains:

-Fermentation is a baking process in which yeasted dough rises and increases in volume and flavor is developed.
-Fermentation occurs when yeast converts sugar present in flour such as starch into carbon dioxide and ethyl alcohol.
+When yeasted dough ferments rises and increases in volume, and flavor is developed.
+Yeast converts starch in flour into sugar, carbon dioxide and ethyl alcohol.
 CO2 gas is trapped by gluten proteins in the flour which causes dough to rise.
 Fermentation results in a light and airy crumb.

 The yeast propogates.
 Propogation and fermentation accelerate until the living yeast cells run out of starch, or are killed off by high temperature.
 If gas production goes on too long, the air cells in the dough rupture.
 An overproofed loaf is a lump of wet flour.
 In oven baking, the dough rises in 2 or 3 stages: bulk fermentation, and intermediate and final proof.
 Dough is knocked or “punched” down to release gas at the end of the bulk fermentation and again when the loaf is shaped.
 The dough rises again in the baking pan and springs when yeast warm up the pan goes in the hot oven – before the heat kills the yeast.